adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 Congratulations!
 You've successfully [set up your paywall to display product data from Adapty](ff-add-variables-to-paywalls), including the product title and price.

-Now, let's move on to the final step: enabling users to purchase your product:
+Now, let's move on to the final step – letting users make a purchase through the paywall.

 ## Step 4.1.
 Enable users make your purchase